 Even if you provide Social Security with your complete medical history and supporting documentation, your claim will still most likely be denied at the reconsideration level (the first level of appeal).
 Only around 15% of appeals are won at the reconsideration stage—meaning about 85% fail.

-If your reconsideration is denied, it is important to request a hearing by the deadline stated in your denial letter (60 days after receipt of the letter); otherwise you will be required to start the application process from the beginning.
+If your reconsideration is denied, it's important to request a hearing by the deadline stated in your denial letter (60 days after receipt of the letter); otherwise, you'll be required to restart the application process from the beginning.

 Your best chance of winning your claim on appeal is at the hearing stage, the second level of appeal.
 An average of 50% of claims are approved by the administrative law judge (ALJ) at the hearing stage.

 For most medical conditions, the most important item to provide to the hearing judge is a supporting statement from your doctor about the limitations caused by your medical condition.
 But to be effective, your doctor's statement must be detailed and based on medical evidence.

 If you can get your doctor to fill out a form called a residual functional capacity (RFC) form, you have a much better chance of getting approved at your hearing, assuming your doctor agrees that your condition is very limiting, which isn't always the case.